Seeed-Studio/wiki-documents/docs/Beaglebone_Case.md

 ![](https://github.com/SeeedDocument/Beaglebone_Case/raw/master/img/1130070001_4.jpg)

-The acrylic case is used for Beaglebone, like the Raspberry PI B+ case.It’s made of acrylic sheet. manufacture by laser cutting, CNC milling, and hot bending. almost all handmade, Looks very compact and beautiful, Only 4 pieces sheets in total, so easy to assembled.
+The acrylic case is used for BeagleBone®, like the Raspberry PI B+ case.It’s made of acrylic sheet. manufacture by laser cutting, CNC milling, and hot bending. almost all handmade, Looks very compact and beautiful, Only 4 pieces sheets in total, so easy to assembled.
 It's strong enought, not easy break like other 6 acrylic sheets case.
 In the box rounded corners and beveled edges  .you will feel very comfortable when you hold it.

 [![](https://github.com/SeeedDocument/Seeed-WiKi/raw/master/docs/images/300px-Get_One_Now_Banner-ragular.png)](https://www.seeedstudio.com/BeagleBone-Case-p-2285.html)